 Posted on 26th May 2020

-As it says on the tin, an overriding interest is an interest that overrides the actual registration of the land.
-This, essentially, means that, even if such interests are not registered against the title to the land, they may still be enforced.
+As it says on the tin, disclosable overriding interests are interests that override the actual registration of the land.
+This, essentially, means that, even if disclosable overriding interests are not registered against the title to the land, they may still be enforced.
 Such interests can be legally binding on both the registered proprietor and anybody whom may acquire an interest in the land.

 As you can imagine, this can lead to significant issues, particularly where the registered proprietor is unaware of any such interests even existing, not to mention being enforced.
 This brought about the need for the changes that were introduced in the Land Registration Act 2002.

 The Act recognised the problems that may arise as a result of such interests being enforced on unknowing land owners, and implemented change.
 The Act now imposes an obligation, upon the purchaser, to disclose any such interests that may be in existence, as part of the registration process.

 Schedules 2, dealing with registerable dispositions, and 3, relating to unregistered interests, are of importance in this regard, and provide specific guidance on how such interests are to be dealt with.
 You can view the specific sections of the Act, here.

 The aim is to reduce the number of disclosable overriding interests in existence, by imposing duties for the same to be registered.
 Where the same are registered, they are noted on the Register of Title and would ensure that all parties with an interest in the land were aware of such entries.
 This not only ensures transparency and accuracy in the records HM Land Registry hold, but also works to avoid issues in which such interests may be enforced upon the land owner, whom has no actual knowledge of the same.
 Evidently, where the current proprietor is unaware of such interests, and those with the benefit enforce the same, this can lead to problems.